 Solution: Workflow automation

 CRM software allows you to create email templates with custom placeholders and personalized messages.
 You can add these templates to your workflows that work on if-else logic, which gets activated based on a trigger.
 You can define the trigger and the response to the trigger.

-If you run an eCommerce store, you can create workflows that get triggered if customers create an account or place an order as a guest.
+If you run an eCommerce store by using a B2B eCommerce platform, you can create workflows that get triggered if customers create an account or place an order as a guest.
 For example, the CRM will automatically send a welcome email with a 10% discount code when a customer signs up.
 If they check out as a guest, they receive an email with their order details and a signup link.